smydtt/smydtt.github.io/_pages/supervision.md

 * Ram Narayan Shreshtha: "Essays in Migration and Economic Development" (2021).

-*Submitted*

-* Mirwais Parsa: "Essays in Institutions and Economic Development".
+* Mirwais Parsa: "Essays in Institutions and Economic Development" (2023).

-* Tariq Basir: "Essays in Political Economy of Regime Changes and Democratization".
+* Tariq Basir: "Essays in Political Economy of Regime Changes and Democratization" (2023).

 *On-going*